ballen1331/Ben_Allen_Portfolio/Applying Machine Learning to Handwriting Recognition/README.md

 # Handwriting Recognition in R (kNN, SVM, and Random Forest Modeling)

-## This project was completed for the graduate Data Science class - "Applied Machine Learning"
+## This project was completed for the graduate data science class - "Applied Machine Learning"

 ### A few notes about the project: